bfox9900/ASMFORTH/ASMFORTH Overview.md

     Plus    +           A
     XOR     XOR         XOR

-The difference from Forth is that in ASMForth II we must provide the Register names.
+The difference from conventional Forth is that in ASMForth II we must provide the Register names.

     HEX
     01 R0 LD   \ load R0 with 1